UBC-MDS/beautiful-jekyll/policies.md

 ### Final course grades

-With a few exceptions (which will be communicated to students at the start of a course), each course grade is calculated using the lab and quiz grades, weighted 60% and 40% respectively.
+With a few exceptions (which will be communicated to students at the start of a course), each course grade is calculated using the lab and quiz grades, weighted 50% and 50% respectively.
 However, if a student fails all the quizzes in a course (each below 60%) then the final course grade will be the lower of their calculated course grade and 67%.
 This means that to graduate a student cannot fail all the quizzes in more than 3 courses.

 ### Late Submissions

 A late submission is defined as any work submitted after the deadline.
 For a late submission, the student will receive a 75% scaling of their grade for the first occurrence, 50% scaling of their grade for the second to fifth occurrences, and will receive a grade of 0 for subsequent occurrences.
+Late submissions are accumulated throughout the program.

 ### Re-grading